-Hummingbird Art Camp is a Summer Camp for Girls age 7-10 years old, hosted by artist/illustrator, Julz Clementine.
-I'm looking forward to another summer full of creating and connecting with nature.
-The summer of 2020 camp will be the first to be hosted in my studio in the Ford Building.
+Hummingbird Art Camp is a Summer Art & Nature Camp for cisgender girls, female identifying girls, non-binary youth, and any kiddo that truly loves art that is age 8-13 years old, hosted by artist/illustrator, Julz Clementine.
+I'm looking forward to another summer full of creating and connecting with nature and kids.
+The summer of 2023 camps will be the second to be hosted in my studio in Northeast Portland.
 The first hummingbird art camp happened in summer 2018 with 4 camps and in the summer 2019 I hosted 3 camps.
-This summer I'll be hosting 2 camps.
+This summer I'll be hosting 4 camps in my home studio.
 Scroll down for more details & photos from past summer's camps.

 ABOUT THE CAMP